golkelj/data-science-fundamentals/nn.md

 This calculates how much the second layer's biases (b2) contributed to the error.
 It's the average of the error at the output layer (dZ_2) summed across all training examples.
 This gradient will be used to update b2.

-Derivative of the Loss with respect to the hidden layer (dZ 1
+Derivative of the Loss concerning the hidden layer (dZ 1
 ​
  ):